protohaven/protohaven_api/docs/qa.md

   * [x] Shows reservations
   * [x] Shows classes including attendee data, both Neon and Eventbrite
 * https://api.protohaven.org/techs
-  * [ ] Cal loads, individual shifts can be clicked and overridden, highlights current day
+  * [x] Cal loads, individual shifts can be clicked and overridden, highlights current day
-  * [ ] Full name is visible when logged in as a tech / tech lead
+  * [x] Full name is visible only when logged in as a tech / tech lead
-  * [ ] Cal can change date range, highlights current day
+  * [x] Cal can change date range, highlights current day
-  * [ ] Cal swap overrides send an alert to the #techs channel
+  * [x] Cal swap overrides send an alert to the #techs channel
   * [ ] Members tab shows today's sign-ins
   * [x] Members tab shows "access denied" when not logged in
   * [ ] Tool states load